johnbarhorst/blog/blog_pages/Converting_a_Hook.md

 ---
 title: 'Converting a Function into a Hook'
-description: 'Taking a function that utilizes useRef and converting into a reusable hook in TypeScript'
+description: 'Taking a function that utilizes useRef and converting it into a reusable hook in TypeScript'
 ---
-# The Idea
+## The Idea

 I had a function that finds an elements center y and center x coordinates.
 It seemed like something that could be useful in many places, so I converted it into a hook.